 By CALVIN WOODWARD

-WASHINGTON (AP) - A look at where President Barack Obama and Republican presidential rival Mitt Romney stand on a selection of issues, in brief:
+WASHINGTON (AP) - A look at where Democratic President Barack Obama and Republican presidential rival Mitt Romney stand on a selection of issues:

 ABORTION and BIRTH CONTROL:

-Romney: Opposes abortion except in cases of rape, incest or risk to the woman's life.
-Previously supported abortion access.
+Romney: Opposes access to abortion except in cases of rape, incest or risk to the woman's life.
+Previously supported access.
 Says state law should guide abortion rights, and Roe v.
 Wade should be reversed by a future Supreme Court ruling.
+But says Roe v.
+Wade is law of the land until that happens and should not be challenged by federal legislation seeking to overturn abortion rights affirmed by that court decision.
+"So I would live within the law, within the Constitution as I understand it, without creating a constitutional crisis.
+But I do believe Roe v.
+Wade should be reversed to allow states to make that decision."
 Said he would end federal aid to Planned Parenthood.

 Romney: Promises to cut $500 billion per year from the federal budget by 2016 to bring spending below 20 percent of the U.S. economy and to balance it by 2020, but vital specifics are lacking.
-At same time would increase military spending, reverse $716 billion in Medicare cuts and cut taxes.
+At the same time would increase military spending, reverse $716 billion in Medicare cuts and cut taxes.
+Defended 2008 bailout of financial institutions as a necessary step to avoid the system's collapse, opposed the bailout of General Motors and Chrysler.
+Stayed silent on the debt-ceiling deal during its negotiation, only announcing his opposition to the final agreement shortly before lawmakers voted on it.
+Instead, endorsed GOP "cut, cap and balance" bill that had no chance of enactment.
 Favors constitutional balanced budget amendment.
+Proposes 10 percent cut in federal workforce, elimination of $1.6 billion in Amtrak subsidies and cuts of $600 million in support for the arts and broadcasting.

-Romney: Lower taxes, less regulation, balanced budget, more trade deals to spur growth.
-Replace jobless benefits with unemployment savings accounts.
-Proposes replacing certain provisions of the law toughening financial-industry regulations after the meltdown in that sector.
+Romney: Favors lower taxes, less regulation, balanced budget, more trade deals to spur growth.
+Would replace jobless benefits with unemployment savings accounts.
+Proposes replacing certain provisions of the law toughening financial industry regulations after the meltdown in that sector.
 Proposes changing the law tightening accounting corporate regulations to ease requirements for mid-sized companies.
+"We don't want to tell the world that Republicans are against all regulation.
+No, regulation is necessary to make a free market work.
+But it has to be updated and modern."